 - Provide a written checklist detailing their existing property’s condition.
 Then, both you and your tenant must date and sign the statement.
 If you fail to provide your tenant this checklist, your Austin tenant could be entitled to their full security deposit as well as reasonable court costs and attorney fees.

 - Not make a tenant’s security deposit non-refundable.
 You can, however, charge non-refundable deposits separately.
 A good example of a non-refundable deposit could be a pet deposit.

-- Store a tenant’s security deposit in either of three options.
+- Store a tenant’s deposit in either of three options.
 You can store it with an escrow agent.
 You can also place it in a state or national financial institution.
 The last option you have is to store it in a trust account.